-More recently, I’ve been doing what I can to put an end to this dreadful disease by vaccinating thousands of arms as a volunteer with our local health department.
-I’ve crossed paths with several other retired physicians doing the same thing, including one I worked with early in my career.
+As soon as the first vaccines were available, I spent many days vaccinating thousands of arms as a volunteer with our local health department, traveling around a four-county area.
+I crossed paths with several other retired physicians doing the same thing, including one I worked with early in my career.

 I recently learned how to install vinyl plank flooring, how to best remove stubborn wallpaper glue, and which brad nails to use to secure oak quarter-round to the baseboard trim.

 Every day is a school day, and I’m always up to learn something new.

 Idleness has never been a strong suit of mine.
 I often wonder how I ever had time for a job with everything else that keeps me busy.

 That said, my boys and I did watch all 23 Marvel Comics movies from the last 15 years or so over the course of a year.
 We are now fully up to date on The Marvelous Mrs. Maisel, Stranger Things, and are a handful of episodes away from finishing the third and final season of the Colombian-based Narcos series, which has been especially interesting having spent time in Medellin recently.